 Each semester runs for 14–15 weeks with a two-week break in the middle of the session.

-We are preparing to commence Summer 2019/20 semester.
-Our next intake is for the Winter 2020 semester, with applications closing on 1 March 2020.
+Our next intake is for the Winter 2023 semester, with applications to join the course closing on 1 March 2023.